 This is where gamification comes into the picture.
-Workplace gamification can not only improve the work culture, but it also enhances your business.
+Workplace gamification can not only improve the work culture but also enhance your business.
 Let’s take a look at how.

 A simple thought of working in an environment where your ideas are valued, hard work is appreciated the time to time can go miles in keeping employees engaged and motivated.

 Adding some fun into any kind of task is automatically going to be stimulating.
-As per the natural human psychology, appreciation adds up to the better engagement.
+As per natural human psychology, appreciation adds up to better engagement.

 As an employer or business owner, you can take insights from the HR department and develop custom games to improve engagement in employees.